-- Bubble formation can be autoimmunological or non-autoimmunological.
-In autoimmunological blistering, high-affinity antibodies are formed which are directed against a single or a few antigens specific for the skin (and the mucous membranes close to the skin).
-The clinical-morphological consequences of blistering are largely identical for all diseases, as they are characterized by their sequelae, e.g. erosions, crusts, secondary infections, scars.
+- Blister formation can be autoimmunologic or non-autoimmunologic.
+In autoimmunological blistering, high-affinity antibodies are formed directed against a single or a few antigens specific for the skin (and the mucous membranes close to the skin).
+The clinicomorphologic consequences of blister formation are largely identical for all diseases, as they are characterized by their sequelae, e.g., erosions, crusts, secondary infections, scars.

-- In the case of non-immunological blistering, different scenarios for blistering are possible:
+- In non-immunologic blistering, different scenarios for blistering are possible:

-- Genetically caused structural weakness of e.g. keratins or anchor fibrils (e.g. epidermolysis)
+- Genetically determined structural weakness e.g. of keratins or anchor fibrils (e.g. epidermolyses)

-- Blistering due to tissue loss (cytolytic blistering, e.g. zoster, herpes simplex, burns)
+- Blistering due to tissue death (cytolytic blistering, e.g. zoster, herpes simplex, burns).

-- Non-immunological inflammatory processes of various causes with consecutive "suppressive" oedematous blistering in the epidermis (spongiotic blistering) or dermis (dermal oedema).
-Examples of this are bullous eczema reactions, bullous urticaria or bullous mastocytosis.
+- Non-immunological inflammatory processes of various causes with consecutive "displacing" edematous blistering in epidermis (spongiotic blistering) or dermis (dermal edema).
+Examples are bullous eczema reactions, bullous urticaria, bullous mastocytosis or pyodermic blistering (bullous impetigo).

 LiteratureThis section has been translated automatically.